 Week One – “The last of the greens, in hopes of some greens”

 This past Friday I spent my lunch hour in one of my favorite places: Horn’s Seed Company.
 Oh, who am I kidding?
 I like pretty much every nursery and “seed company” I visit.
 I’m looking forward to buying my summer vegetable plants and seeds and am planning to go to another place in Guthrie.
 I’ll make sure and show you that little spot – it’s a “goodie.”
-However, right now it’s only time for early Spring, or cold weather vegetable gardening.
+However, right now it’s time for early Spring gardening.
 On my list?
-Lettuce, spinach and Swiss chard seeds, broccoli and cauliflower plants, onion bulbs and a few seeds for my flower beds.
+Lettuce, spinach and Swiss chard seeds, broccoli and cauliflower plants, onion bulbs and a few flowers beginners can grow for my flower beds.
 I grabbed a bag of chicken manure compost as well because I don’t have enough homegrown brew (compost) right now and needed to give my garden a treat.
 I can’t decide whether to plant carrots or potatoes for my final square inches, so won’t do that until next week.

 Mick repaired the rototiller, turned up the soil (wow – so soft and beautiful…dirt smells good!), and I was ready to go.
 I had asked him to please toss the last couple of green onions from my winter planting out onto the grass before he turned everything under.
 He did, but there were more than a couple!
 I’d been using them and some reseeded cilantro most of the entire winter, but didn’t remember I had this many.
 They survived the snow and 20-below temperatures just fine…amazing!
 Perhaps because they were packed in snow.
 So this was my job tonight: clean and prepare the last of the winter goodness.